What Is Mixed Reality? Inside the Big Shift in Immersive Technology

 • Strong customer base: Mixed reality combined with next-level AI can create unforgettable customer experiences at scale.
 Customers can experiment with something, try it on, or learn how to use it through instructional videos or virtual manuals in real life.

 • Trustworthiness: Trusted brands like Facebook, Apple, and Samsung are already investing in subsidiaries that will develop MR experiences for the general public.
-These initiatives are also funded heavily in the investment world, which could reduce doubt in the minds of consumers.
+These initiatives are also heavily funded in the investment world, which could reduce doubt in the minds of consumers.

 • Increased concentration: MR combines natural and digital elements in unexpected ways that keep people focused until their experience is over.

-• Hyper personalization: No other form of media passes as more personal and engaging for customers than mixed reality.
+• Hyper-personalization: No other form of media passes as more personal and engaging for customers than mixed reality.
 The individual immersed in a mixed reality scenario works with digital information more closely while in their physical world.

 As mixed reality has been adopted only recently, companies are still investing money in deeper research to see how they can use it as a part of their business funnel.